 Children have already put the mosaic pieces to the boxes but possibly not correctly.
 There are N pieces in each box.
 Some pieces (possibly all of them) are located in wrong boxes (i.e. boxes with pieces of a different color).
 Moving a hand once one can take a piece from one box to another or simply move the hand to another box.
 You may start from any box you like.
 The movement towards the first box is not taken into account.
 Find out the minimal number of movements one needs to put all the mosaic pieces to their boxes.

-The first line contains integers 2 ≤ M ≤ 500 (the number of colors) and 2 ≤ N ≤ 50 (the number of pieces of each color), Each of the next M lines contains N numbers in the range from 1 to M (the i+1-st line contains colors of pieces located in the i-th box).
-The numbers are separated with a space.
+The first line contains integers 2 ≤ M ≤ 500 (the number of colors) and 2 ≤ N ≤ 50 (the number of pieces of each color).
+Each of the next M lines contains N integers in the range from 1 to M (the i+1-st line contains colors of pieces located in the i-th box).

 the minimal possible number of hand movements that one has to make in order to take all the pieces to their boxes.